 Apple Music: Should I Stay or Should I Go?

 So there’s been some negative things written about Apple Music over the last three months.
-And there have been a bunch of bugs (you can read about them all over the place or just experience them yourself, they are there).
-But now is the time when push comes to shove and all of us that joined on or around day 1 need to decide if we’re staying or not.
-I’ve been thinking about it and have decided that I’m staying.
+And there have been a bunch of bugs (you can read about them here, here or here or just experience them yourself, they are there).
+But today is the day when push comes to shove and all of us that joined on day 1 need to decide if we’re staying or not.
+I’ve been thinking about it and I’m staying.
 And this is because I like it.